thanhlct/alex/alex/components/simulator/asr_simulator/README.rst

 - ``offlist``: The user itent is confused out of the N-best hypotheses.
 - ``silence``: All of user utterances will be eliminated completely, results in a slient act.

-The confused values is recieve from an instance of the ``PythonDatabase``, refer to the user simulator guide for how to use the database object and a general configuration used in the Alex framwork.
-All confusion setting is coded in configuration file which is described in next section.
+The confused values is fetching from an instance of the ``PythonDatabase``, refer to the user simulator guide for how to use the database object and a general configuration used in the Alex framwork.
+All confusion setting is coded in a configuration file which is described in next section.

 Configurations
 -----------------